 Salt Lake City Transportation is strengthening partnerships to meet the transit critical need.
 The City and Utah Transit Authority (UTA) are partnering to implement the first phase of the frequent transit network.
 This network will be complemented through the implementation of a home-to-transit program, as well as a work-to-transit program as a collaboration between the Transportation Division, other City departments and the private sector.

-The City and UTA entered an interlocal agreement and launched the first three routes of the new frequent transit network is ready to launch in August 2019.
-The interlocal agreement includes higher frequency service and expanded span of service along key initial routes (200 South, 900 South and 2100 South) and additional buses.
-To prepare for the enhanced service, bus stop improvements along the key initial routes will begin in Spring 2019.
-The bus stop improvements are expected to be in place with new bus service starting in August 2019.
+The City and UTA entered an interlocal agreement and launched the first three routes of the new frequent transit network in August 2019.
+The interlocal agreement includes higher frequency service and expanded span of service along key initial corridors (200 South, 900 South and 2100 South) and additional buses.
+These consisted of concrete pads to provide a more comfortable waiting experience, as well as wheelchair access to buses, and were in place for the new bus service that started in August 2019.